carp-lang/Carp/docs/Memory.md

 ## Rule of thumb

 To know whether a function takes over the responsibility of freeing some memory (through its args) or generates some new memory that the caller has to handle (through the return value), just look at the type of the function (right now the easiest way to do that is with the ```(env)``` command).
 If the value is a non-referenced struct type like String, Vector3, or similar, it means that the memory ownership gets handed over.
 If it's a reference signature (i.e. ```(Ref String)```), the memory is just temporarily lended out and someone else will make sure it gets deleted.
-When interoping with existing C code it's often correct to send your data structures to C as refs or pointers (using ```(address <variable>)```), keeping the memory management inside the Carp section of the program.
+When interoping with existing C code it's often correct to send your data structures to C as refs or pointers (using ```(Pointer.address <variable>)```), keeping the memory management inside the Carp section of the program.

 ## Working with arrays